Dale Cresap's blog

 Add new comment

-daily word - sensitive?
+daily word - generous?

 Dale Cresap's picture